MetaFam/TheGame/docs/enter-metagame/Chainlog.md

 & last but not least…

 - ***💨 Website Migration!***
 We spent a lot of time building the profiles & upgrading the wiki.
-Its about time to start the integration process of moving everything into metagame.wtf.
+It's about time to start the integration process of moving everything into metagame.wtf.

 Here’s the latest design of the navigation bar/app drawer, closed & open 👇